-At December 31, 2022, the Company had approximately 3,200 employees, comprised of approximately 600 salaried employees and approximately 2,600 hourly employees.
-The percentage of our employees represented by unions at December 31, 2022 was approximately 29%.
-We have agreements, which we customarily renew periodically, with various unions representing groups of employees at project sites.
+At December 31, 2023, the Company had approximately 3,000 employees, comprised of approximately 700 salaried employees and approximately 2,300 hourly employees.
+The percentage of our employees represented by unions at December 31, 2023 was approximately 20%.
+We maintain agreements with various unions representing groups of our employees at project sites, and we typically renew these agreements periodically.
 We consider our relationships with our employees and the applicable labor unions to be satisfactory.

 Our business is dependent upon a readily available supply of management, supervisory and field personnel.
 Substantially all of our employees are hired on a full-time basis; however, as is typical in the construction industry, we experience a high degree of turnover as construction projects are completed.
-In the past, we have been able to attract a sufficient number of personnel to support the growth of our operations; however, we continue to face competition for experienced workers in all our markets.
+In the past, we have been able to attract a sufficient number of personnel to support the growth of our operations; however, we continue to face competition for experienced workers in all of our markets, and we cannot guarantee we will continue to attract a sufficient number of personnel.

 Our employees are important to the success of our business.
 Hiring, developing and retaining our employees is not only important, but is a necessity for continued growth and delivery at all levels within our organization.
-Every employee is critical to the success of our organization and we strive daily to ensure that we are managing our workforce's needs and requirements.
+Every employee is critical to our organization's success, and we are dedicated to ensuring that we manage our workforce's needs and requirements.
 We often work in tight labor markets that make hiring and retaining employees challenging.
 Therefore, it is critical to have a strategic plan for hiring and managing our workforce.
 We develop hiring practices by geographic area to ensure a customizable recruiting strategy that allows all of our businesses to thrive.
 Retaining our employees through various means of succession planning and other retention tools is also a critical component of our strategy, particularly for our key positions.
 Planning for today as well as the future is the cornerstone of our people strategy.

 Our focus on diversity is at the forefront of how we operate in each of our locations.
-We strive to instill an inclusive culture that allows all employees the opportunity to thrive.
+We strive to instill an inclusive culture that provides all our employees the opportunity to thrive.

-As of December 31, 2022, our workforce was comprised of the following race and ethnicity demographics:
+As of December 31, 2023, our workforce was comprised of the following race and ethnicity demographics: